This post may contain affiliate links. Please read my disclosure and privacy policy.

 (If you don’t have a strainer, that’s okay!
 The spices settle on the bottom of the mug, so you won’t notice them as you sip until the very end.)

 Enjoy your homemade chai latte right away for the best flavor.
-Since this recipe makes two servings, you can share with someone or save the leftovers in an airtight container in the fridge.
+Since this recipe makes two servings, you can share it with someone or save the leftovers in an airtight container in the fridge.

 It can be enjoyed over ice the next day or reheated for a cozy drink again.